aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 ~~~
 {: .bash}

 Now we can transfer our HTML files to our local computer using `scp`.
+This command will ask for your password.

 ~~~
 $ scp dcuser@ec2-34-238-162-94.compute-1.amazonaws.com:~/dc_workshop/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html